Upcycling of polymer waste to closed-loop recyclable polymers

 Abstract

-This study presents a novel approach aimed at developing the reclamation of waste plastics and the utilization of biobased resources to develop sustainable and closed-loop recyclable polymers.
-Specifically, it focuses on the integration of diol monomers, bis(2-(2-hydroxyethoxy)ethyl)terephthalamide (BHEETA) derived from the chemical recycling of the waste polyethylene terephthalate (PET), with renewable fatty acidderived diester, to produce a long hydrocarbon bearing poly(ester amide).
-A series of polymers was prepared under solvent-free conditions via melt transesterification of the BHEETA with dimethyl esters of varying chain lengths, specifically ranging from fourteen to eighteen backbone carbon atoms.
-The properties of these polymers, which include crystallinity and melting temperature, were regulated with the diester chain length.
-The polymers exhibited excellent thermal stability and high melting and crystallisation temperatures owing to the presence of the long hydrocarbon chain.
-Finally, to achieve the closed-loop circular economy, the polymer was chemically degraded to its monomers.
-The degraded monomers can be easily separated and purified to recover the monomers in high purity and yield (>90%).
+This study presents a novel approach aimed at developing the reclamation of waste plastics and the utilization of bio-based resources to develop sustainable and closed-loop recyclable polymers.
+Specifically, it focuses on the integration the diol monomer bis(2-(2-hydroxyethoxy)ethyl)terephthalamide (BHEETA), derived from the chemical recycling of waste polyethylene terephthalate (PET), with a renewable fatty acid-derived diester to produce a long hydrocarbon bearing poly(ester-amide).
+A series of polymers was prepared under solvent-free conditions via the melt transesterification of BHEETA with dimethyl esters of varying chain lengths, specifically ranging from fourteen to eighteen backbone carbon atoms.
+The properties of these polymers, including crystallinity and melting temperature, were regulated based on the diester chain length.
+The polymers exhibited excellent thermal stability high melting and crystallisation temperatures owing to the presence of the long hydrocarbon chain.
+Finally, to achieve closed-loop circular economy, the polymer was chemically degraded to its monomers.
+The monomers were easily separated and purified to recover in high yield (>90%).
 The recovered monomers were used to regenerate the polymer with near-identical material properties.
-This report presents a strategy to upcycle the waste polymer and the utilization of bio-derived feedstocks towards the development of a sustainable polymer.
-To the best of our knowledge, this is the first study to detail the closed-loop recycling of polyester amide derived from PET waste and long-chain fatty acids.
+This report presents a strategy to upcycle a waste polymer and to utilize bio-derived feedstocks towards the development of sustainable polymers.
+To the best of our knowledge, this is the first study to detail the closed-loop recycling of poly(ester-amide) derived from PET waste and long-chain fatty acids.

 Supplementary files